Wonshtrum/CloudInterpolator/README.md

 # cloud2cloud
 This is a simple tool to interpolate N-dimensional data between two M-dimensional meshes as fast as possible.
+At any point of the target mesh the data is computed from K nearest neighbours in the source mesh.

 ## cloud2cloud interface